Each classroom schedule looks a little different, responding to the age and development of the students. Each day children enjoy the following:

 Each music class is filled with energy and fun as the children learn new songs, test out all kinds of instruments, and move their bodies to the rhythm and beat of the music fostering creativity, self-expression, as well as cognitive and physical development.

-New this year, ASP is launching a Physical Education program in conjunction with Just for Kids.
-Coach John Jenkins will lead the children through different activities to improve balance and gross motor skills and to introduce older children to such sports as soccer, baseball and lacrosse.
+In conjunction with Just for Kids, Coaches John and Jennie Jenkins lead the children through different activities to improve balance and gross motor skills and to introduce older children to such sports as soccer, baseball, and lacrosse.